repeckadonatas/Data-Modeling-with-dbt/README.md

 When using Docker, **PostgreSQL** needs **POSTGRES_USER**, **POSTGRES_PASSWORD** and **POSTGRES_DB** environment variables to be passed.
 For this reason the YAML file can be set up to read these environment variables from `.env` file.

 Once the `make db-up` command is issued, an `init.sql` file will be run to create a database and necessary user.
+To set up a new user with necessary credentials, edit the `init.sql` file in `sql` folder.

 \
 1.2 **To Connect to a PostgreSQL database from OUTSIDE the Docker container:**